ArashAh/version_control_workshop/part-1.md

     - Using IDE edit README to add: “Input from local repo to be pushed to remote repo using RStudio/VS code.”
     - Commit message: “Commit from IDE”
     - Add, commit, and push changes using the IDE.
-    - Check the Git Graph
+    - Check the Git Graph (Git Graph is an extension that you can install on your vscode)
     - Check the README content in the dual view

 18. **Edit on GitHub and pull changes using IDE:**